On the Utility of 3D Hand Poses for Action Recognition: Alternatives for Frame Encoder

-Except for our experiments on Assembly101~\cite{sener2022assembly101} with monochrome egocentric videos~(\cref{ss:ego}) , all our multimodal results are obtained using DINOv2~\cite{oquab2023dinov2} features extracted from the input RGB frames.
-This approach enables us to assess the effectiveness of image-based foundation models in videos, leveraging all-purpose features from RGB frames, also achieving strong performance in cross-view generalization~(\cref{ss:multiview}).
-While using such frozen encoders for feature extraction can expedite training and mitigate the need for domain-specific modeling, the inference can be compute-heavy due to the large ViT backbones of foundation models.
-To alleviate this, we propose a pretraining scheme that allows us to use a ResNet50~\cite{he2016deep} backbone to extract image features, thereby reducing inference time.
+We utilize pre-trained ViT-g/14 and ViT-L/14 models from \mbox{DINOv2}~\cite{oquab2023dinov2} followed by a linear layer without any fine-tuning as the frame encoder $F$ for Assembly101~\cite{sener2022assembly101} and H2O~\cite{kwon2021h2o}, respectively.
+Except for our experiments on Assembly101~\cite{sener2022assembly101} with monochrome egocentric videos~(\cref{ss:ego}), all our multimodal results are obtained using DINOv2 features.
+This approach enables us to assess the effectiveness of image-based foundation models in videos, leveraging all-purpose features from RGB frames and achieving strong cross-view generalization performance~(\cref{ss:multiview}).
+Although this is our default choice offering easy adaptation to new datasets with faster training, it can be considered compute-heavy when deployed in a low-resource setting due to the large ViT backbones.
+For better efficiency during inference, we propose a pretraining scheme that allows us to use a ResNet50~\cite{he2016deep} that replaces the ViT without compromising accuracies, as shown in~\cref{tab:frame_enc}.
 Specifically, we first train a TSM~\cite{lin2019tsm} model with a ResNet50~\cite{he2016deep} backbone for action recognition, utilizing all action clips and then dropping the classification layer.
 This ResNet50 becomes the frozen image encoder in our proposed architecture, replacing ViT.
-During the training and inference of HandFormer, this TSM backbone operates as a true image model (ResNet50), as we employ it on individual frames without any channel shifting.
-The TSM features provided in the Assembly101~\cite{sener2022assembly101} are generated in this way, and we utilize them in our egocentric action recognition experiments (\cref{ss:ego}).
+During the training and inference of HandFormer, the TSM backbone operates as a true image model (ResNet50), as we employ it on individual frames without any channel shifting.
+The TSM features provided in the Assembly101~\cite{sener2022assembly101} are generated in this way, and we utilize them in our egocentric action recognition experiments~(\cref{ss:ego}).

 In~\cref{tab:frame_enc}, we present a comparison of the two backbone options for our frame encoder -- ResNet50 from TSM and ViT-g/14 from DINOv2.
 The ResNet50 outputs, enhanced through pretraining within TSM, incorporate domain-specific features and temporal encoding via channel shifting during training.
 As a result, the RGB-only variant achieves a 3\% higher action accuracy compared to using DINOv2 features alone.
 However, when introducing pose information, the image-based features are complemented by motion features, reducing the impact of motion understanding facilitated by the temporal shift mechanism of TSM in the ResNet50 encoder.
 Therefore, integrating pose data diminishes the pretraining advantage of ResNet50, resulting in a performance gap of less than 1\%.